Inside: Learn the top 4 decluttering rules and what you need to know before you start decluttering.

 “Why can’t I figure this out when everyone else works full-time, has four kids, volunteers at school and church, finds time to keep a clean house AND has home-cooked dinner on the table every night?
 And I’m over here failing at simple tasks like unloading the dishwasher or moving the wet laundry over to the dryer before it starts to stink.”

 You know what was wrong with me?
 Nothing was wrong with me.
 I was a loving mother and caring wife.
-I just hadn’t learned the habits yet to keep a house clean.
+I just hadn’t learned the habits yet to keep a house clean.👉 Overwhelmed by a messy house and don’t know where to start?
+Grab this free decluttering checklist and learn the one thing that’s keeping you from decluttering your home.

 Rules for Decluttering: What you need to know before you start

 Here are the rules for decluttering I wish I knew before I started decluttering.

 Decluttering Rule #1: Focus on progress, not perfection.